-Beth Cole is the Provider Relations Manager for EI Colorado, Colorado’s early intervention program.
-She has been the lead team member for all telehealth activities in Colorado, which began in 2015.
+Beth Cole is a TA Liaison for WestEd's Center for IDEA Fiscal Reporting (CIFR), providing technical assistance to states around use of Part C funds.
+Prior to coming to WestEd, Bet was the Provider Relations Manager for EI Colorado, Colorado’s early intervention program.
+She was the lead team member for all telehealth activities in Colorado, which began in 2015.
 She has worked in the early intervention field since 1996 in many different capacities, including being a service coordinator and the Part C Coordinator for a local program.
-She received my EdD in educational leadership and equity from the University of Colorado, Denver in 2019.
-She is a Colorado native who lives in Boulder with my husband and my son, who has high functioning autism.
+She received an EdD in educational leadership and equity from the University of Colorado, Denver in 2019.
+She is a Colorado native who lives in Boulder with her husband and her son, who has high functioning autism.
 She is very excited to be taking over the facilitation of the DEC Early Intervention Community of Practice with Tammy Wallin.

 Tammy Wallin, M.S.
 Educational Leadership, M.S.
 ECSE., IMH-E® (II) - email@example.com

 Tammy Wallin is the Early Intervention Technical Assistance Specialist, Kansas Inservice Training System (KITS)- University of Kansas Life Span Institute at Parsons, Kansas University Center on Developmental Disabilities.